Table of Contents

 Moulds¶

-So I have built a few frames based on the size of some pannels that Waag had remaining from old events.
-I simply screwed together for pieces of wood to create a frame.
-I sprayed a sodium chloride solution on the botton side and then pinned the fabric to the side of the panel in order to give some tension.
+So I have built a four frames based on the size of some pannels that Waag had remaining from old events.
+I simply cut and screwed together for pieces of wood to create a frame.
+Three frames of 95x65 cm and one of 115x80 cm I sprayed a sodium chloride solution on the botton side and then pinned the fabric to the side of the panel in order to give some tension.
 With the help of someone else, I made sure that the fabric did not touch the botton while placing it so it would not get in contact with the sodium chloride solution.

 Tokens¶